psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 In SCF, we have a number of sources of external embedding potentials that could enter the calculation.
-Allowing Python to handle only the details of driving the SCF iterations, such as external potentials and convergence acceleration methods, but defering to C++ to do the heavy lifting for building and diagonalizing the Fock matrix also takes advangate of the two languages' strengths and improves maintainability of the code.
+Allowing Python to handle only the details of driving the SCF iterations, such as external potentials and convergence acceleration methods, but deferring to C++ to do the heavy lifting for building and diagonalizing the Fock matrix also takes advantage of the two languages' strengths and improves maintainability of the code.